The Maine Guide to Section 8 Housing

 Maine Waiting List for Section 8 Housing

 Availability fluctuates based on turnover and new allocations.
-Priority on the Section 8 waitlist goes to those with disabilities, veterans, the homeless, and seniors in most cases.
+Priority on Maine’s Section 8 waitlist goes to those with disabilities, veterans, the homeless, and seniors in most cases.
 Applicants can check the status of the waitlist by calling the local housing authority.

 Is Emergency Housing Assistance Available in Maine?